Fenugreek/comprehend/README.md

-Artifical Neural Networks
+Unsupervised Learning with Artifical Neural Networks
 ===================

-Implementation of neural network architectures using the Google TensorFlow machine-learning library.
+Implementation of neural network architectures using the Google TensorFlow machine-learning library, primarily for unsupervised learning.

-Currently, autoencoders, denoising Autoencoders, RBMs, and RNNs are implemented, along with their training on MNIST.
+Currently, autoencoders, denoising autoencoders, RBMs, and RNNs are implemented, along with their training on MNIST.

 ### Notable modules:
 - **networks** : Implements the various NN architectures.

 ### Test script:
 - **test.py** : Train the network specified on MNIST data, (optionally) saving params learnt to disk.
-Also optionally displays features learnt, and image reconstruction output.
+(Optionally) display features learnt, and results of reconstruction on corrupted input.

 Installation
 ------------